donbagger/dexpaprika-sdk-php/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/coinpaprika/dexpaprika-sdk-php/issues) or submit a pull request.

+## Versioning

+This project adheres to [Semantic Versioning](https://semver.org/).
+For the list of available versions, see the [tags on this repository](https://github.com/coinpaprika/dexpaprika-sdk-php/tags).

 ## Support